-THIS PAGE UNDER CONSTRUCTIONSUBJECT TO COMPLETION IN SPRING 2022
+THIS PAGE IS CURRENTLY A NOTEPADEXPECT COMPLETION IN SPRING 2023

 What is being built?
 Document the double-loaded corridor egress of larger midrise projects along Toronto’s main streets and the struggle for low-rise residential infill of neighbourhoods with missing middle typologies.

 (Note: the Toronto Fire Services Fleet Inventory for 2016 included 34 Quint Aerials, with an aerial reach of 75ft, 22m)

 History of Apartment Buildings in Toronto, supression thereof - See House Divided.

 The Mid-rises of Metropolitan Toronto - Daniel Rotsztain

 68 Kendall Avenue - eight apartments, one interior stair, one exterior

 58 Emerald Crescent, Etobicoke - three modest apartment buildings

 By definition, a condominium, often shortened to condo, is a form of home ownership.
 It is not limited to high-rise towers, but to any building where the owner holds title to their own individual unit while sharing title to the land and other common areas of the building with other unit owners.
 Maintenance and operating costs are shared with other owners through a condominium corporation that jointly represent ownership of the land and entire building.
 Condominium ownership permits the marketing of individual units in multiple unit buildings, and Ontario was the first province to recognise this form of home ownership, passing the Ontario Condominium Act in 1967.
 Each condominium declaration has strict building boundaries and outlines owner and condominium corporation building portion responsibilities.
 For highrise condominium towers, owners typically own the inside of their unit up to the centre line of any shared walls with neighbours and external façade elements.